bbauska/UC-Davis-JS-Basics/readme.md

 grade each other&apos;s work.
 We&apos;ll dive more into peer reviews later on in this course.</p>

 <p>When navigating the course, you can find available <b>course resources</b> under each of
-the lecture videos in a section labeled "[Downloads]" -- here you can download the lecture video, view transcripts, PDFs of the lecture slides, and <b>find additional readings or files</b>.</p>
+the lecture videos in a section labeled "&lbrack;Downloads&rbrack;" -- here you can download the lecture video, view transcripts, PDFs of the lecture slides, and <b>find additional readings or files</b>.</p>